RetroPie/RetroPie-Docs/docs/Doom.md

 #### Hell to Pay

 Hell To Pay is a partial conversion for Doom II created by Wraith Corporation in 1996 and published by WizardWorks.
-In the plot of Hell To Pay, Earth is invaded by demonic aliens, and the player must journey to Planet Hell in order to activate the planet-killer bomb meant for Earth.
+In the plot of Hell To Pay, Earth is invaded by demonic aliens, and the player must journey to Planet Hell to activate the planet-killer bomb meant for Earth.
 Compared to Perdition's Gate, which has only new music and some new textures, this conversion has new graphics for textures, monsters, and weapons.

 `Hell to Pay.sh` Example
 ```